 Duality is evident in my work - abstraction and representation, order and abandon, joy and sadness, life and death.
 My process is immediate, intuitive and regulated by the act of creation.
-I begin with an idea, experience, image or materials; the composition built up in layers provides an opportunity to respond in the moment and to slowly come to terms with the subject and my feelings about it.
+I begin with an idea, experience, image or materials; the composition built up in sections or layers provides an opportunity to respond in the moment and to slowly come to terms with the subject and my feelings about it.
 The end result of this intuitive process is both emotive and rational.

 -Margaret M. Ryall